-All Swift holiday/park homes are designed to withstand a snow loading of 1500pa (pascals) Grade B as defined by BS EN 1647 section 5.12.
+All Swift holiday/park homes are designed to withstand a snow loading of 1500pa (pascals) - for holiday homes this equates to Grade B as defined by BS EN 1647 section 5.12.
 To withstand this snow loading the following method of supporting the holiday/park home when sited must be carried out.

 The main longitudinal chassis beams should be supported by concrete blocks where cross braced on either side of the axle.
-An axle stand should be placed underneath the cross bracing between the concrete blocks and the corner steadies in four positions as shown on the diagram on page 18.
+An axle stand should be placed underneath the cross bracing between the concrete blocks and the corner steadies in four positions as shown in Fig. 3 (page 17).